wikaweo/hiq-technical-test/Answers.md

 - The frontend and backend are placed in separate folders within the same root project directory.
 This separation keeps responsibilities clear and mimics how teams often work in real-world environments.
 - The backend is implemented as a minimal ASP.NET Core Web API.
 Since the functionality is relatively small and focused (uploading and processing a file), a minimal API makes the code clean, concise, and easy to follow.
-- All business logic (e.g., finding the most used word and replacing it) is handled in one place in the backend for simplicity.
+- All business logic is handled in one place in the backend for simplicity.
 With more time or complexity, I’d break it into services.
 - The frontend is a simple React app with a single upload form and result display, using Vite for a fast development environment.

 Technology Choices